ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D0-OverviewAndAnnouncements.md

 ## Announcements and Discussion

+- How is UX Design and testing going?
+Any questions?
 - Next week you will start working with your real client
   - Which teams have a client?
   - Which teams are still looking?